HelpfulHuman/Rehance/README.md

 # React Enhance

 This is a utility library for React to be able to build more robust functionality on top of stateless (aka, pure function) components.
-This library is inspired by [recompose](https://npmjs.com/package/recompose), but aims to create a _single_ higher-order component instead of multiple.
+This library is inspired by [recompose](https://npmjs.com/package/recompose) and [react-redux's `connect()` method](https://npmjs.com/package/react-redux), but aims to create a _single_ higher-order component instead of multiple.

 ## Getting Started